ivonunes/plumekit/docs/broadcasting.md

 ## Signed subscriptions (mandatory)

-Broadcasting makes channel authorization a real attack surface: a client must not subscribe to an arbitrary channel and receive another entity's broadcasts.
+Broadcasting makes channel authorisation a real attack surface: a client must not subscribe to an arbitrary channel and receive another entity's broadcasts.
 The server mints a **channel-scoped, signed token** (`ChannelToken.mint`, HMAC-SHA256 with the signing secret); the channel verifies it at subscribe and **rejects